 I’ve built some fast pinewood derby cars in the past but this year was just about looking good.
 I’ve always loved the way those lowriders bounce and thought it would be cool to make a derby car do that.
 Here’s my version.
 A few more pictures and build details after the jump.

+I finally got some pictures of my son’s derby car for his Bear den entry.
 This year we built a casket on wheels.
 Both parts of the lid are hinged and it carries a ‘Gummy’ skeleton as a rider.
 Obviously he had adult help on this design.
 The main parts were cut out on the…